hashicorp/vault/website/source/docs/secrets/index.html.md

 backend can choose to react to that operation however it sees fit.

-For example, the "generic" backend passes through any operation back to the configured physical backend for Vault.
-A "read" turns into a "read" of the physical backend at the same path, a "write" turns into a write, etc. This is a lot like a normal filesystem.
+For example, the "generic" backend passes through any operation back to the configured storage backend for Vault.
+A "read" turns into a "read" of the storage backend at the same path, a "write" turns into a write, etc. This is a lot like a normal filesystem.

 The "aws" backend, on the other hand, behaves differently.
 When you